Corniche des Crêtes

 The scenic Corniche des Crêtes road crossing Cap Canaille through Calanques National Park.
 The Massif des Calanques appears in the background.

-The Corniche des Crêtes (/fr/; Cornicha de Crèstas) is a picturesque and narrow coastal road in Southern France, winding from Cassis to La Ciotat in Bouches-du-Rhône, along the Mediterranean shore.
+The Corniche des Crêtes (/fr/; Cornicha de Crèstas) is a narrow coastal road in Southern France, winding from Cassis to La Ciotat in Bouches-du-Rhône, along the Mediterranean shore.

 Situation

 The road was opened to traffic in 1969; it leads along the Falaises (high cliffs) up to Cap Canaille, a cape 394 metres above sea level, the highest sea cliff in France.
 From there it continues to Grande Tête, an elevation which is 399 metres high.

-The Corniche des Crêtes is about 15 km (9.3 mi) long and offers magnificent views of the sea, as well as the town of Cassis and the Calanques.
+The Corniche des Crêtes is about 15 km (9.3 mi) long and offers notable views of the sea, as well as the town of Cassis and the Calanques.